 the CFPG provides food to those in need within an empowering and non-judgmental model.

-Our member organisations work together within a joined-up and coordinated approach, to ensure that we achieve the best outcomes for people who live in Charnwood.
+Our member organisations work together within a joined-up and coordinated approach, to ensure that we achieve the best client-focused outcomes for people who live in Charnwood.

 Nobody deserves to go hungry